animalcarpet/mydlm/README.md

 The activation check EVENT tests to see whether a job should be considered 'active' because the data has aged sufficiently to have reached its data retention threshold.
-It dose this by testing a timestamp of the oldest record.
+It does this by testing a timestamp of the oldest record.
 If the threshold has passed the job is set 'active' and will be queued to run against the defined schedule.